lindleycoetzee/haskell_to_python/chapter_2: lists, ranges, list comprehension and tuples.md

 ### **List comprehension**

-A list comprehension is a way of creating a list from an existing list and is written in one line.
+A list comprehension is a way of creating a list from an existing list and is written across one line.
 Let’s create two list comprehensions.
 The first one adds five to a list and the second one multiplies each number in the list by 3.

 | Haskell  | Python |
 | --- | --- |